reeseschultz/ReeseUnityDemos/Packages/com.reese.nav/README.md

 This is a multi-threaded navigation package using [Unity DOTS](https://unity.com/dots), maintained by [Reese](https://github.com/reeseschultz/).
 It supports obstacle avoidance, terrain, agents automatically jumping between surfaces with artificial gravity, parenting of agents and surfaces for preserving local transformations, flocking behaviors (originally contributed by [Dennis](https://github.com/0x6c23)) and even backward compatibility with GameObjects.

 If you don't want all the extra bells and whistles, such as surface management and jumping, please see the [pathing package](https://github.com/reeseschultz/ReeseUnityDemos/tree/path#reeses-dots-pathing) instead.

-## Support

-Need support or software customization?
-[Read more about consulting with the maintainer, Reese, and other services he provides...](https://reese.codes)

 ## Clone (Optional)